whisthq/whist/main-webserver/README.md

 If you encounter a "daemon not running" error, this likely means that Docker is not actually running.
 To fix this, try restarting your computer or opening the Docker desktop app; if the app opens successfully, then the issue should go away.

 Review `docker/docker-compose.yml` to see which ports the various services are hosted on.
 For example, `"7810:6379"` means that the Redis service, running on port 6379 internally, will be available on `localhost:7810` from the host machine.
 Line 25 of `docker-compose.yml` will tell you where the webserver itself is running.
+When you're done, end the containers with `docker-compose down`.

 By default, hot-reloading of the Flask web server and Celery task queue is disabled (`HOT_RELOAD=`).
 To enable it, set `HOT_RELOAD` to a non-empty string in `docker/local_deploy.sh`.